5 Steps to Overcome Imposter Syndrome

 But here’s the thing, you can do this.

-No, it won't be easy and no, it won't happen overnight, but with the right mindset and some intentional action, you'll go from "Why would anyone hire me?" to "When's my next wedding?"
+No, it won’t be easy, and no, it won’t happen overnight, but with the right mindset and some intentional, repeated action, you’ll go from “Why would anyone hire me?” to “When’s my next wedding?”

-Let's look at a feasible five-step formula to fight imposter syndrome and foster your true potential as a professional wedding photographer.
+Let’s look at a practical five-step formula to overcome imposter syndrome and unlock your true potential as a professional wedding photographer.

 Step #1 - Own Your Why

-Here's the truth - wedding photography is as much about your heart as it is about your camera.
+Here’s the truth - wedding photography is as much about your heart and mind as it is about your camera.

 Why do you want to be a wedding photographer?

-If your answer is, "Because I want to make quick money," I don't think you'll last very long and never be truly happy.
+If your answer is, “Because I want to make quick money,” I don’t think you’ll last very long, and you’ll never be truly happy.

-But if your answer is deeper like, "I love visual storytelling" or "I want to preserve this day for my couples," you're onto something powerful...and meaningful.
+If your answer is a bit deeper, like, “I love visual storytelling” or “I want to preserve this day for my couples,” you’re onto something powerful...and meaningful.

 Imposter syndrome often thrives when we lose sight of our purpose.
 When doubt creeps in (usually during slower times), go back to your WHY.